Right Arrow

 • Training programs that empower workers to use the technology

-• Clear policies protecting employee privacy while enabling improvement
+• Clear policies protecting employee privacy while enabling process optimization

 Common pitfalls to avoid include underestimating master data cleanup requirements, ignoring auxiliary constraints like compressed-air capacity, and missing the human element of change management.